 The Chrysler 300 comes with a powerful V8 Hemi engine and a five-speed automatic transmission.
 While this is great for those who want a powerful vehicle, it also means lower gas mileage and higher insurance premiums.

-The gas mileage for a 2011 300 is estimated at 18 mpg in the city and 27 mpg on the highway, comparable to an SUV or truck.
-This added power equals speed, and fast cars typically incur higher premiums.
+The gas mileage for the 2011 Chrysler 300 is estimated at 18 mpg in the city and 27 mpg on the highway, comparable to an SUV or truck.
+This power equals speed, and fast cars typically incur higher premiums.